Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Application to fluid flows around aerodynamic profiles

 \subsection{GPR estimate with no information design inside the domain}

 As an illustration, we consider at first instance GPR reconstructions using design information only at the outer profile boundary $\curveD$.
 That is, the approximation formula of the velocity field is defined as in \eref{eq_3e} where $\X = \Xboundaryset$ and $\V = \Vboundaryset$ and similarly for the vorticity field estimated from \eqref{eq_3i}.
 The GPR reconstructions of the velocity and vorticity fields are presented in \fref{fig_4a} for different profile boundaries inside the computational domain.
 We observe that even if the GPR estimate is not informed with flow data inside the domain, the obtained fields satisfy the divergence-free condition and slip boundary condition on the profile.
-The base scalar kernel $\G :\DomG\times\DomG\to\R$ used for computing these estimates is the Gaussian anisotropic kernel defined by:

-where $\stdv$ and ${\boldsymbol\Sigma}=\diag(\lcor_1^2,\lcor_2^2)$, $\lcor_1,\lcor_2>0$, are the kernel hyperparameters standing for the standard deviation and correlation scale lengths, respectively.
-In the next sections, we reconstruct the velocity field for each scenario by using design observations issued from high-fidelity simulations of fluid flow.
+The scalar base kernel $\G :\DomG\times\DomG\to\R$ used for computing these estimates is the Gaussian anisotropic kernel defined in \eref{eq_RBF}, with only one scale for simplicity of computations.
+We recall that $\stdv$, $\lcor$ and $\alpha$ in \fref{fig_4a} are the kernel hyperparameters standing for the standard deviation, correlation length and anisotropy, respectively.
+In the next sections, we reconstruct the velocity field for different scenarios by using design observations issued from high-fidelity simulations of fluid flows.